Sv443/BetterYTM/.github/ISSUE_TEMPLATE/1_bug_report.md

 ### Environment:
 - Browser name & version:
-- Userscript version & build number: x.x.x (xxxxxxx)
+- Userscript version & build number: vX.X.X (xxxxxxx)
 <!--
-  To view the userscript version and build number, either open the configuration menu and copy the numbers and letters at the bottom, or open the JavaScript console of your browser (usually with F12) and look for them at the very top.
+  To view the userscript version and build number, either open the configuration menu and copy the numbers and letters below the menu title, or open the JavaScript console of your browser (usually with Ctrl + Shift + K) and scroll to the very top.
 -->